Diversity, Equity & Inclusion

 Will Turner MD is a practicing hospitalist and Associate Professor of Medicine at Columbia University Irving Medical Center.
 Born and raised in Brooklyn, he completed his undergraduate studies in Black Studies and Biology at Amherst College and received his medical degree from Mount Sinai Medical School in New York City.
 After completing his residency and chief residency in internal medicine at Columbia University in 2002, Dr. Turner joined the faculty of Columbia University's Vagelos School of Physicians and Surgeons where he is an Assistant Dean for Student Affairs and has clinical and research interests in medical education and diversity in medicine, serving among other roles as Key Faculty Advisor to the residency program and faculty sponsor of the Lindenbaum-Thomson Society and as Vice Chief for Diversity and Equity for the Division of General Medicine.

-Brenda Aiken MD is an Assistant Professor of Clinical Medicine of Columbia University Medical Center College of Physicians & Surgeons.
+Brenda Aiken MD is an Associate Clinical Professor of Medicine.
 She completed her Internship and Residency training in the Department of Medicine at Harlem Hospital Center.
 She received her M.D. degree from Columbia University College of Physicians & Surgeons and her B.A. from Barnard College.
 She is a Fellow of the American College of Physicians.

 In 2000, after serving as a physician to the Harlem community for nearly two decades as a faculty member at the Albert Einstein College of Medicine, and teaching at the Montefiore Hospital Residency Program in Social Medicine in the South Bronx, Dr. Aiken joined the staff of Columbia Health, Columbia University Student Health Services.
-From 2011 to the present, she has served as Director of the Medical Service for the Morningside Campus.
+From 2011 to the present, she has served as Associate Vice President of Medical Services for Columbia Health.
 Dr. Aiken also teaches residents and students in the ambulatory curriculum at the AIM practice.

 Natalie Moise MD MS is Associate Director of the Ambulatory Blood Pressure Monitoring Service and Director of Implementation Science Research, Center for Behavioral Cardiovascular Health.
 Dr. Moise received her undergraduate degree from Princeton University and completed medical school at Mount Sinai School of Medicine before completing her residency at NewYork-Presbyterian Hospital – Columbia University Irving Medical Center.
 She completed our General Medicine fellowship and an MS in epidemiology from Mailman School of Public Health at Columbia University and a Certificate in Implementation Science from UCSF.
 She is currently a physician scientist at the Center for Behavioral Cardiovascular Health and PI several grants, including two R01s (NIH/AHRQ) focused on using informatics approaches to improve the implementation of team based care at the intersection of chronic cardiovascular disease and mental illness.
 Dr. Moise also teaches and sees patients at the outpatient AIM practice.